fluencelabs/fRPC-Substrate/hacking_frpc.md

 Deploy completed successfully
 ```

-One little ol' command is doing quite a bit so you don't have to.
+One little command is doing quite a bit so you don't have to.
 Let's work through the process:

 * once we launch `fluence deal deploy` we create a (new) Deal with both on-chain and off-chain activities
 * for an up-to-date look, all service assets, i.e., modules, are (re-) compiled (1)